microsoft/debug-adapter-protocol/specification.md

      * The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
      */
     indexedVariables?: number;

+    /**
+     * Memory reference to a location appropriate for this result.
+For pointer type eval results, this is generally a reference to the memory address contained in the pointer.
+     */
+    memoryReference?: string;
   };
 }
 ```